oshaughnessy/cdk-sam-lambda-rest/README.md

 ## Install dev dependencies and requirements

-For local development and eventual deployment, you'll need a handful of utilities and python
+The instructions and Makefile targets here assume development on a Mac with [Homebrew](https://brew.sh) installed.

-packages:
+For local development and eventual deployment, you'll need a handful of utilities and python packages.

-    make deps reqs
+    make deps virtualenv reqs

 ## Test the code locally

 Simple one-off test that invokes the latest Lambda code locally:

-    make request
+    make local

 Check the code with pylint, ensuring it's valid Python3 and doesn't